aerni/laravel-sync/README.md

 # Laravel Sync
-This package provides a git-like artisan command to easily sync files and folders between environments using rsync.
+This package provides a git-like artisan command to easily sync files and folders between environments.
 This is super useful for assets, documents, and any other files that are untracked in your git repository.

+Laravel Sync is a no-brainer and will soon become best friends with your deploy script.
+The days are over when you had to manually keep track of files and folders between your environments.
+Do yourself a favor and give it a try!

 ## Requirements
-- `rsync` installed on both your source and destination machine
+- `rsync` on both your source and destination machine
 - A working `SSH` setup between your source and destination machine

 ## Installation